HACS-bank/NSpanel/README.md

 Don't try to use with Bluetooth Proxy or BLE as they interfere with one another and will not both fit in the image

+## how to deploy

+add the following to esphome .yaml, build and deploy to panel
 ```
 packages:
   remote_package_nspanel_easy: